Buying property in Bali?

 What long-term economic factors will shape property prices in Bali?

-The top three long-term economic factors that will shape Bali property prices over the next decade are tourism competitiveness (Bali's ability to attract higher-spending visitors), infrastructure and mobility improvements (time saved is value created), and Indonesia's overall macroeconomic stability (inflation, growth, and banking health).
+The three long-term economic factors most likely to shape Bali property prices over the next decade are the island's tourism competitiveness (its ability to keep attracting high-spending visitors), Indonesia's broader macro stability (inflation, growth, and banking health), and infrastructure development (especially mobility improvements that expand the accessible investment zone).

 You'll also find a much more detailed analysis in our pack about real estate in Bali.